anachrocomputer/testAY8930/README.md

 noise.
 Only the tone should be controllable by the pots; the noise should be unaffected.
+I/O Port B of the AY8930 should count up at 50Hz.
+LEDs connected to higher-order bits (e.g. pins 9 and 10 of the chip) should flash at a moderate rate.

 ## AY8930 Chip
 ![AY8930 chip](AY8930.jpg "AY8930 chip")